-Unlike terrestrial vertebrates, the zebrafish, along with other teleost and jawless fish, have two COL2A1 homologues, col2a1a and col2a1b, suggesting that terrestrial vertebrates lost one of these genes after their evolution from fish.
+Unlike terrestrial vertebrates, the zebrafish, along with other teleost and jawless fish, have two COL2A1 homologues, col2a1a, and col2a1b, suggesting that terrestrial vertebrates lost one of these genes after their evolution from fish.
 Interestingly, the genomic neighborhood around zebrafish col2a1b has been linked to the human chromosomal region containing COL2A1, and their respective proteins are more closely related than to col2a1a, but based on our previous work the expression pattern of col2a1b is not seen in chondrocytes but in the perichondrium, whereas col2a1a is expressed in both the perichondrium and chondrocytes.

-Little is known about the function or the genetic regulation zebrafish col2a1b, but its expression in the perichondrium around the cartilage elements of the zebrafish cranium makes it an excellent target for promoter analysis for regulatory elements to drive gene expression in the forming perichondrium.
+Little is known about the function or the genetic regulation of zebrafish col2a1b, but its expression in the perichondrium around the cartilage elements of the zebrafish cranium makes it an excellent target for promoter analysis for regulatory elements to drive gene expression in the forming perichondrium.
 While the perichondrium plays a critical part in cartilage development, few have looked at its role specifically.
 The col2a1b perichondrium regulatory element will allow us to study the morphogenetic changes in the perichondrium during the maturation of the vertebrate animal, which up to this point has not been well characterized.

 3. The role of notochord sheath cells in intervertebral disc formation.

-Beside congenital defects wear and tear of skeletal elements over a lifetime has become a major healthcare issue, as seen in intervertebral disc (IVD) degeneration and herniation, which are becoming more common in our aging industrialized societies.
-In mouse, it has been postulated that the notochord gives rise to a subpopulation of IVD cells, but how these cells migrate and form this critical structure has yet to be understood.
+Besides congenital defects wear and tear of skeletal elements over a lifetime has become a major healthcare issue, as seen in intervertebral disc (IVD) degeneration and herniation, which are becoming more common in our aging industrialized societies.
+In mice, it has been postulated that the notochord gives rise to a subpopulation of IVD cells, but how these cells migrate and form this critical structure has yet to be understood.
 By understanding the process of IVD formation researchers may discover novel therapies for IVD degeneration.

 Selected peer-reviewed publications